JunaidAshraf1/Laravel-Project-Layout/README.md

 **Step 2:** Install Composer Dependencies - use command **'composer install'**

-**Step 3:** Create a copy of your .env file - Make a copy of the .env.example file and create a .env file that we can start to fill
+**Step 3:** Create a copy of your .env file - Make a copy of the .env.example file and create a .env file

 **Step 4:** Generate an app encryption key - use command **'php artisan key:generate'**